(Re-)Branding Regions in East Central Europe

 Conferences and Workshops

 The concept of “region branding” originates from marketing studies and has recently entered cultural history.
-Approaches investigating the “branding” of places have been applied to cities, landscapes and regions in the framework of history of state- and nation-building, tourism, urban spheres and landscapes, which are building on visual and spatial turns.
-At the prospective conference, we aim to explore the concept in a broader and comparative framework focusing on East Central Europe.
-We suggest considering region branding as a set of knowledge making and knowledge circulating practices, which attempt to construct and disseminate the ‘identity’ of a certain space and people related to it.
-These practices were integral parts of state- and nation-building strategies, especially when directed at contested regions.
+Approaches investigating the “branding” of places have been applied to cities, landscapes, and regions in the framework of the history of state- and nation-formation, tourism, urban spheres, and landscapes, which build on visual and spatial turns.
+At the prospective conference, we aim to explore the concept in a broader comparative framework focusing on East-Central Europe.
+We suggest considering “region branding” as a set of knowledge-making and knowledge-circulating practices which attempt to construct and disseminate the “identity” of a certain space and people related to it.
+These practices were integral parts of state and nation-building strategies, especially when directed at contested regions.

-The re-ordering of East Central Europe‘s political maps after World Wars I and II did not lead to smooth transformations into new political entities, nor to a seamless integration of newly annexed territories into certain states.
+The re-ordering of East-Central Europe’s political maps after World Wars I and II did not lead to smooth transformations into new political entities, nor to a seamless integration of newly annexed territories into certain states.
 Shifts in state ideologies and therefore territorial imaginations evoked challenges to legitimize rule, but also to bring the state and a respective region closer together in a period of transition.
-Regions were therefore (re-)branded after territorial annexations and regime changes.
-This concerns especially nationally and ethnically diverse borderlands, which experienced frequent geopolitical shifts in the course of World Wars I and II and their aftermath.
+Regions were therefore “(re-)branded” after territorial annexations and regime changes.
+Specifically, this concerns nationally and ethnically diverse borderlands which experienced frequent geopolitical shifts in the course of World Wars I and II and their aftermath.

-We propose to systematically examine practices of “branding” and (multiple) “re-branding” of micro- and macro- regional spaces after redrawing state borders.
-Such a focus will allow us to discuss how political epistemologies were translated into top-down and bottom-up actions in different spheres, from political and economical to social and cultural one, and at various levels, from state to regional and local one.
-To (re-) brand places, with special considerations of regions, the new regimes invented and applied new tools according to the ideologies of the larger state- and nation-building projects.
-We invite you to reflect on the variety of such tools that have served the production and circulation of knowledge and that embraced different types of media, including those considered particularly ‘modern’ in the first half of the 20th c., like photographic surveys, touring, regional festivals / museums / exhibitions, radio coverages and films.
+We propose to systematically examine practices of “branding” and (multiple) “re-branding” of micro and macroregional spaces after redrawing state borders.
+Such a focus will allow us to discuss how political epistemologies were translated into top-down and bottom-up actions in different spheres, from political and economical to social and cultural ones, and at various levels, from state to regional and local ones.
+To “(re-)brand” places, with special considerations of regions, the new regimes invented and applied new tools according to the ideologies of the larger state and nation-building projects.
+The conference is an invitation to reflect on the variety of such tools which served the production and circulation of knowledge and embraced different types of media, including those considered particularly “modern” in the first half of the 20th century such as photographic surveys, touring, regional festivals, museums, exhibitions, radio broadcasting, and films.

-We want to direct our attention to regions of East Central Europe that were (re-)branded in the course of transitions taking place after World Wars I and II.
-The East Central European regions are understood broadly and diversely here.
-They include micro and macro regions of both real and imagined character, their quasi-colonial extensions and their ideas or notional equivalents, all of them loaded with ideological and emotional meanings of positive and negative correlation.
+We want to direct our attention to regions of East-Central Europe that were “(re-)branded” in the course of the transitions occurring after World Wars I and II.
+The East-Central European regions are understood broadly and diversely here.
+They include micro- and macroregions of both real and imagined character as well as their quasi-colonial extensions, ideas, or notional equivalents, all of them replete with ideological and emotional meanings of positive and negative connotation.

 Agenda